Prompt Engineering Guide

 Zero-Shot Chain-of-Thought Results

 Zero-Shot CoT was also effective in improving results on arithmetic, commonsense, and symbolic reasoning tasks.
 However, unsurprisingly, it was usually not as effective as CoT prompting.
-An important use case for Zero-Shot CoT is when obtaining few shot examples for CoT prompting is difficult.
+An important use case for Zero-Shot CoT is when obtaining Few-Shot examples for CoT prompting is difficult.

 Ablations of Interest